neetusco/neetusco.github.io/README.md

 The following calculations are done as a part of the descriptive analysis and to compare how member riders and casual riders used Cyclistic bike-sharing rides differently in SQL.
 [SQL codes for analysing data](https://github.com/neetusco/neetusco.github.io/blob/main/Data_Analysis.sql).

-1. Total number of rides taken
+1. Total number of rides, average of ride_length and maximum value of ride_length
-2. Average of the ride _length
+2. Mode of the ride_day
-3. Maximum value of the ride _length
+3. Total rides of member and Casual customer type by ride type
-4. Mode of the ride_day
+4. Total number of rides, average of ride_length and maximum value of ride_length by customer type (member_casual)
-5. Number of rides by customer type
+5. Total number of rides, average of ride_length of member and casual customer type by ride_day
-6. Average of the ride _length by customer type
+6. Total number of rides, average of ride_length of member and casual customer type by Month
-7. Number of rides by bike type
-8. Number of rides taken by day of the week
-9. Number of rides taken by month
-10. Number of rides taken by hour of the day
+7. Total number of rides, average of ride_length of member and casual customer type by start_time

 ## Share